Development permits

 - beehives on private residences

-For pre-consultation on development permit applications, contact Urban Planning & Design to connect with a City Planner.
+For pre-consultation on development permit applications, contact Zoning and Permits to speak with a Zoning Development Officer.

 Note: Most of these projects also require a building permit.
 Refer to the Winnipeg Building By-law and Residential Permits and Commercial Permit Resources webpages for details.